alice-st/DARP/README.md

 source DARP/bin/activate
 ```

-* To run the application, use:
+### To run the application, use:

 ```
 python3 multiRobotPathPlanner.py
 ```

 ## Usage

+* The default version of the DARP algorithm refers to a 10x10 grid with 3 drones.
+To modify the default version, use the instructions below.

-* To modify the Grid Dimensions, use:
+#### To modify the Grid Dimensions, use:
 ```
 python3 multiRobotPathPlanner.py -grid x y

 ```
 where x, y are the desired rows and columns of the Grid respectively (default: 10, 10).

-* To modify the number of Robots and their Initial Positions, use:
+#### To modify the number of Robots and their Initial Positions, use:

 ```
 python3 multiRobotPathPlanner.py -in_pos a b c